 WMU offers financial aid and a variety of institutional scholarships semi-annually to both incoming and current students for the purpose of achieving better quality of education.
 The conditions for receiving this assistance differ with each scholarship.
-Applicants may obtain information and applications by writing to or visiting the office of Student Financial Aid.
-The preferences for awarding institutional scholarships are based on the following:
+Applicants may obtain information and applications by writing to or visiting the Registrar’s office.

 Joo Eun Scholarship